 The ESIL Interest Group on International Courts and Tribunals (IGICT) provides an opportunity for members of the European Society of International Law to discuss central issues related to international courts and tribunals.

-The increasing number of international courts and tribunals (ICs) in recent years has sparked great interest because of the many theoretical and practical ramifications deriving from it.
-The ESIL Interest Group on International Courts and Tribunals fosters further discussion of the legal aspects of these ICs among European scholars and practitioners.
+The increasing number of international courts and tribunals (ICs) in recent years has sparked great interest because of the many theoretical and practical ramifications deriving from their work.
+The ESIL Interest Group on International Courts and Tribunals fosters further discussion of the legal aspects of these ICs among scholars and practitioners.

-This Interest Group was set up in October 2013 and the first meeting of the group took place in September 2014.
+This Interest Group was established in October 2013 and the first meeting of the group took place in September 2014.

-The founding Coordinating Committee (September 2014 – September 2016): Fulvio Palombino, Yuval Shany, and Geir Ulfstein.
+Founding Coordinating Committee, September 2014 – September 2016: Fulvio Palombino, Yuval Shany, and Geir Ulfstein.

 Coordinating Committee, October 2016 – October 2018: Serena Forlati, Holger Hestermeyer and Hélène Ruiz Fabri.

 Coordinating Committee, October 2018 – December 2020: Edouard Fromageau, Andrea Gattini, Machiko Kanetake and Stephan Wittich.

 Coordinating Committee, December 2020 – September 2022: Veronika Fikfak, Edouard Fromageau, Machiko Kanetake, Cecily Rose, and Stephan Wittich.

 Coordinating Committee, October 2022 – December 2024: Mike Becker, Machiko Kanetake, Cecily Rose, Yusra Suedi, and Stephan Wittich.